 Must do: Attend a Kathakali performance, visit a mirror foundry, Bathe elephants at Konni.

 First things first- Having good connectivity, taking the public transport to reach these places has its own experience, the way I enjoyed my trip.
-But I strongly recommend having own vehicle to these places given the hassle of waiting for a ride, given the remoteness of the place and the joy of riding through such a beautiful stretch of road be best enjoyed on a two-wheeler only.
-That said, I had reached Udupi by an overnight bus and stayed at a hotel close to the Krishna temple.
-I freshened up and headed to the service bus stand located at a walkable distance to the hotel.
-Click here for more weekend trips from bengaluru
+But I strongly recommend having your own vehicle to these places.
+Given the hassle of waiting for a ride, the remoteness of the place and the joy of riding through such a beautiful stretch of road be best enjoyed on a two-wheeler only.
+That said, my mother and I had reached Udupi by an overnight bus and stayed at a hotel close to the Krishna temple.
+We freshened up and headed to the service bus stand located at a walkable distance to the hotel.

-From there, I took a walk back to the main road where the harbored boats beside a broken bridge caught my attention.
+From there, we walked back to the main road to get a vehicle to our next destination.
+While we walked beside a broken bridge, something caught my attention near the harbored boats.
 There was something amusing happening down there at the canals.
-I felt as if I was unfortunately experiencing a bioluminescent spectacle in daylight.
+I felt as if I was witnessing a bioluminescent spectacle in daylight.
 The sight was something I had never seen before.
-On a closer look, I realized that the canal was filled endlessly with jelly fishes of various colours and sizes.
-After spending some time there videographing the sight, I boarded the bus to my next destination- Kodi bengre.
+On a closer look, I realized that the canal was filled endlessly with jelly fishes of various colors and sizes.
+After spending some time there video graphing the sight, we boarded the bus to our next destination- Kodi bengre.

 This small fishing hamlet is located on a narrow strip of land mass, placed geographically between river Swarna and the Arabian sea.
-While your heart will surely skip a beat at the first sight of the vastness of the sea at Hoodi beach, a deviation to the right which narrows into the village offers an experiential ride right until the estuary at Bengre beach.
-The tip of land is a great place for sunset viewing and enjoying the silence with the waves..
+While your heart will surely skip a beat at the first sight of the vastness of the sea at Hoodi beach, a deviation to the right is what we took.
+This road narrows into the village and gave us an experiential ride, right until the estuary at Bengre beach.
+The ‘tip of land’ is a great place for sunset viewing and enjoying the silence with the waves.
 The several shacks in the hamlet serves freshly caught sea food served spicy hot which is something not to be missed while you’re there!

-Then, I took a bus to the coast that we had deviated from at Hoodi beach.
+From there, we took a bus to the coast, on the other side of the junction (Hoodi beach) where we had taken a right deviation from.
 With a quick ride through country roads flanked with traditional sea facing mansions, we reached Malpe beach.
 This being a popular tourist place, it was bustling with activities including various water sports.
 We walked down to the fish market / port area, away from the crowd- and got a good sight of the setting sun.
 There is a dedicated ferry service from the jetty to the Saint Mary’s Island for those seeking for a day trip which I personally recommend for anyone who is visiting this coastal town.
-It’s a great place and there is enough information available all over the net to get there… If you are driving your own vehicle, then I recommend you to take the Pithrody route to reach back the Udupi town.
+It’s a great place and there is enough information available all over the net to get there… If you are driving your own vehicle, then I recommend you take the Pithrody route to reach back the Udupi town.
 This will complete your coastal stretch of Udupi giving you an experience of driving through yet another estuary and delta- that’s formed by river Udyavara and the Arabian sea.

 We alighted at Ernakulam railway station at the end of an overnight train journey, from where- another hour’s journey in a local train took us to our destination- Allapuzha or fondly called Alleppey.
 We were there to experience the festivities of ‘Vallamkali- The Olympics of Kuttanad’.
 It was the 2nd Friday of August 2012 – A day before the Biiigg sporting event of South India- “The Nehru trophy boat race”.
 This is an annual event held in the Vembanad lake- the longest lake in India spanning several districts of Kerala.
 The lake that’s known by different names in different parts of Kerala is refered to as the Punnamada Lake in the Kuttanad region.
 It was noon by the time we checked into our hotel room.
 We freshened up and set out to explore the backwater villages of Alleppey..
 We hired a ‘Shikhara- the boat which motored us through the narrow stretches of the canals.
 We cruised on the backwaters, passing through villages- where womenfolk were washing clothes, men were fishing, while a few kids were diving into the waters for a swim.
 We enjoyed our ride as we picked up some fresh lobsters and pomfret at the local market alongway and got them cooked in the local style at a fisherman’s house.